Role of the Manager

 A robust internal control system and an effective independent audit review process make up the ERM framework, which addresses financial, operational, compliance and information technology risks to safeguard Unitholders’ interests and the AA REIT’s assets and also to manage risks.
 The Manager is responsible for the design and implementation of effective internal controls.
 The internal auditor carries out independent reviews to test the design and implementation to provide reasonable assurance to the ARCC on the adequacy and effectiveness of the internal control system.

-AA REIT reviews and updates risk management systems and methodology yearly so as to manage risks in accordance with its current business conditions, preserve capital and enhance Unitholders' value.
-The key risks that were identified in FY2016 include the following but are not limited to:
+AA REIT reviews and updates risk management systems and methodology yearly so as to manage risks in accordance with its current business conditions, preserve capital and enhance Unitholders’ value.
+The key risks that were identified in FY2017 include but are not limited to the following:

 Project management risk

-The construction and redevelopment of investment properties usually take two or three years to complete, depending on the project size and complexity of the development.
+The construction and redevelopment of investment properties usually take two to three years to complete, depending on the project size and complexity of the development.
 There is potential risk that such redevelopment and construction projects may not be completed within the anticipated time frame and budget.
-A Project Control Group at project level, and a Development Control Group at AA REIT/Sponsor level, respectively, are formed for each construction or redevelopment project.
-These groups meet regularly to monitor and ensure that the project is progressing within the timeline and budget.
+A Project Control Group is formed for each construction or redevelopment project.
+This group meets regularly to monitor and ensure that the project is progressing within the timeline and budget.

 All operations are aligned to AA REIT’s focus on generating rental income to deliver secure and stable distributions and provide long-term capital growth to Unitholders.
 Measures include prompt lease renewals to reduce vacancies, prudent control of property expenses and an annual maintenance programme to maintain and enhance AA REIT’s properties.
 The Manager has also established operating and reporting policies and procedures to manage day-to-day operational activities, which are reviewed and updated periodically to ensure relevance and effectiveness as well as compliance with latest legislations and regulations.

-Guidelines are put in place to minimise any potential impact from business interruptions, in the event of emergencies such as haze and pandemics.
-The Manager also practises risk transfer by procuring relevant insurance policies to mitigate certain financial losses.
+A Business Continuity Plan has been approved by the Board, to minimise the potential impact from disruptions to critical businesses in the event of emergencies such as terrorism, haze and pandemics.
+The Manager practises risk transfer by procuring relevant insurance policies to mitigate certain financial losses.